Deadlines in Software Development Are a Joke!

-Now that you have some insights into why 60% of projects are late, you also have the necessary tools to prevent such delays.
-You are no longer dependent on anyone for your project’s success, hopefully saving you a lot of time, money, and grief along the way.
+You now have some insights into why 60% of projects turn out later than a Mad Hatter during rush hour.
+You also have the necessary tools to prevent such delays.
+You no longer depend on anyone for your project’s success, hopefully saving you time, money, and grief.

 👉 Make sure to check out our Digital Arbiters Facebook Group https://www.facebook.com/groups/digit…